AI assistive tool for educators

 Research

-I managed to reconnect with one educator that the team had previously interviewed for the inital design.
+I managed to reconnect with educators that the team had previously interviewed for the initial design.
 This follow-up conversation helped confirm the issues I identified in the earlier reminders-based system:

 Transform a reminders-centric system into a calendar-first, AI-supported planning experience